Letter of Recommendation

 Science letters must be written by college science professors who have instructed the applicant in the required science courses or recommended upper-level science courses.
 These letters should be on letterhead with academic credentials in the signature line.
 Letters should also include the course title in which the evaluator taught.
 Applicants should inform faculty of these requirements when requesting letters.
 ACOM only accepts letters from instructors of biology, chemistry, or physics.

 Letters from social science (e.g., psychology, sociology, etc.) or math professors will not count toward this requirement.
-Letters from laboratory and research instructors will not meet the requirement.

 Non-traditional students who have been out of college for more than 2 years and have not taken recent prerequisite or other classes must provide a letter from their immediate supervisor/employer and the required physician letter.